junyuan007/COMP_CW_V7/README.md

     - Class name are rename
         - Example: Obstcale.java -> Vehicle.java, Animal.java -> Frog_player.java
     - Variable & method name are changed to make it maeningful
-    - Snake case is used as case style
+    - Snake case is used as case style for method and variable name
 ![variable_method_name](./image/maintain_1.png)<br><br><br>

 ### 2. Comments